swaits/mcps/README.md

 Carlo simulations on project schedules to estimate completion times and effort required.
-It helps project managers and engineers gain a better understanding of potential project risks and timelines by providing a probabilistic analysis of schedule durations and total work effort.
+It helps project managers and engineers gain a better understanding of potential project risks and timelines by providing a probabilistic analysis of project durations and total work effort.

 ## Features

 - **Simulate Project Schedules**: Run multiple simulations to estimate the probability distribution of project completion times and total work effort.
-- **Customizable Inputs**: Accepts project schedules in YAML or JSON formats, with options to override certain parameters like the number of workers or the number of iterations.
+- **Customizable Inputs**: Accepts project definitions in YAML or JSON formats, with options to override certain parameters like the number of workers or the number of iterations.
 - **Visual Output**: Generates an ASCII-based cumulative distribution function